gospodinp/torei-rpg/README.md

 Published Copy
 --------------

-There's a copy of the HTML output semi-regularly published to <http://www.asstr.org/~Gospodin/rules.html>.
+There's a copy of the HTML output semi-regularly published to <http://gospodinp.github.io>.
 Despite being hosted on the Web, it is a self-contained file that will work even when offline.
-Because of that, it tends to clock in at just under 700KB, so have patience when loading!
+Because of that, it tends to clock in at just over 700KB, so have patience when loading!